amitanand-ms/Cyclic_trace_linux/Readme.md

 To use this Script you need to provide three parameters.

--d <Total duration to run in seconds>
+-d Total duration to run in seconds

--r <Trace file rotation time in seconds>
+-r Trace file rotation time in seconds

--f <Time duration for which you want to keep traces>
+-f Time duration in minutes for which you want to keep traces

 If you want to take capture for 24 hours, rotate file every 5 minutes and keep trace files for last two hours use below command.